Gay shame – part 1

 We had subconsciously learned that being gay was bad.
 We had all internalised that shame.

 How did Section 28 create gay shame?

-You see this is what happens to people when there are no role models, no openly gay teachers, very little positive media coverage let alone gay characters in soaps and movies.
+You see, this is what happens to people when there are no role models, no openly gay teachers and very little positive media coverage, let alone gay characters in soaps and movies.